 In Julie's own words "I don’t take yoga too seriously.
-I highly respect the ancient practice, but I also understand that for a newbie, the yoga room can be a daunting place, so I like to bring a little lightness of heart to every class, fun and nurture."
+I highly respect the ancient practice, but I also understand that for a newbie, the yoga room can be a daunting place, so I like to bring a little lightness of heart, happiness, fun and nurture to every class".

 Sarah bloomfield | Yoga instructor